-[Figure 3 about here] [Figure 4 about here] [Figure 5 about here] [Figure 6 about here]
+[Figure 2] [Figure 3] [Figure 4] [Figure 5] [Figure 6]

 For all scenarios, the histograms exhibit a characteristic shift to the right of the stressed distribution, indicating that the average probability of default under the adverse scenario increases relative to the baseline scenario.
 An associated increase in the standard deviation is also observed along with increased weight in the tails of the distributions.
 For the shock to Luxembourg real GDP growth, the mean probability of default increases from 1.31% to 1.46% under the adverse scenario.
 For the remaining scenarios the increase is from 1.31% to 1.62% for Euro area real GDP growth, 1.31% to 1.58% for an increase in the real interest rate and from 1.31% to 1.61% under shocks to Luxembourg real property prices.
 Tail probabilities under the stressed scenario rarely exceed 3.5% and no scenario displays probabilities of default in excess of 4%.
 Despite the severity of the scenarios, the results for the selected adverse scenarios suggest that exogenous shocks to fundamental macroeconomic variables have a limited and somewhat mild effect on the average probability of default.